March 13, 2013: Theatre Yesterday and Today, by Ron Fassler

-By age seventy-four, Ethel Shutta had experienced a long up-and-down career in show business that began when she was a child in vaudeville, carried on through radio; on Broadway in The Ziegfeld Follies of 1925 and later opposite Eddie Cantor in Whoopee! (a role she recreated in the film version); and culminating with her swan song (literally) in the aforementioned Follies, James Goldman and Stephen Sondheim’s musical about a theatre being demolished and its “first and last reunion” on its stage before “in a burst of glory, it’s be a parking lot.”
-For all involved it was clear from the first day of rehearsal on Follies that the match of singer to song was perfection personified.
-And even though “Broadway Baby” was never designed as a true solo, but part of a trio of songs with Shutta’s originally set as the middle one, the audience response was so strong from the get-go that a change needed to be made.
-Fifi D’Orsay singing “Ah, Paris!” had to be moved to the middle spot so the montage would finish with the appropriate build and close out with “Broadway Baby.”
-Shutta once told a friend of mine that “Fifi never got over that.”
+When the musical Follies opened on Broadway in 1971, a show set at a reunion of former Ziegfeld-like showgirls, seventy-four-year-old Ethel Shutta (pronounced shuh-TAY), a former Ziegfeld alum herself, had already experienced a long up-and-down career in show business.
+It began when she was a child in vaudeville, carried on through radio and then to Broadway where she made her debut in The Passing Show of 1922, in which she played in a sketch satirizing Eugene O'Neill's The Hairy Ape, and onto the apex of revue musicals, the 1925 edition of The Ziegfeld Follies.
+Her choicest role was playing opposite Eddie Cantor in the hit musical Whoopee! in 1928.
+If she never could have imagined it would take another forty-three years for serious recognition from audiences, at least her swan song in Follies was a memorable one, albeit performing in just one number (but what a number!).
+In James Goldman and Stephen Sondheim’s musical about a theatre being demolished and its “first and last reunion before, in a burst of glory, it’s to be a parking lot,” Shutta was a standout.
+And for all involved with the show, it was clear from the first day of rehearsal that this match of singer and song was perfection personified.
+And even though “Broadway Baby” was never designed as a true solo, but part of a trio of songs with Shutta’s originally set as the middle portion, the audience response was so strong from the get-go that a change needed to be made.
+Fifi D’Orsay singing “Ah, Paris!” had to be moved to the second spot so the montage would finish with the appropriate build and close out with “Broadway Baby.”
+Shutta once told a friend of mine, “Fifi never got over that.”

 Ted Chapin’s wonderful memoir, Everything Was Possible: The Birth of the Musical Follies, is a chronicle told from his vantage point as a college-aged “gofer” on the original production.
 In it, he reports how when auditioning actors for the show, Harold Prince and Joanna Merlin (its director and casting director) were focused on finding anyone with a connection to the heyday of the the Ziegfeld Follies.
-In Shutta’s case they were handed a gift, as she was the one holdover from a previous incarnation of the show that was, at one time, to be produced by Stuart Ostrow (1776, Pippin).
-Not one to take anything for granted, Chapin tells of how Shutta wrote Joanna Merlin a four-page thank you letter, which stated how happy she was to be cast because she thought her career was over.
+In Shutta’s case they were handed a gift, as she was the sole casting holdover from a previous incarnation of the show titled The Girls Upstairs, that at one time was to be produced by Stuart Ostrow (1776, Pippin).
+In Chapin’s telling Shutta, not one to take anything for granted, wrote Joanna Merlin a four-page thank you letter stating how happy she was to be cast because she thought her career was over.

 It’s one of the reasons why her “Broadway Baby” works on so many levels.
 Ostensibly, it’s a song this old lady once sang as a young chanteuse with all its youthful optimism now colored by all that came between her twenties and seventies.
 Shutta was totally in on the joke, but there was something about the way she sold it that still held onto a youthful optimism while also filling it with a wry cynicism.
 Shutta was one of those types who loved being on stage so much that she never wanted to stop working.
-This was true when her career was put on hold for a while during a time she struggled with a drinking problem, but she fought back.
-Her fingernails always clung to the ledge of show business until her dying day, working a tiny role on the daytime soap Ryan’s Hope (which is not credited to her page on IMDB, unfortunately — an oversight I’m sure she would have hated).
+This was true when her career was put on hold for a long stretch during a time she struggled with a drinking problem.
+But fought back, her fingernails always clinging to the ledge of show business until her dying day, working a tiny role on the daytime soap Ryan’s Hope (which is not credited to her page on IMDB, unfortunately — an oversight she would have hated).

 As sensational as she is when you hear her on the recording of Follies, unless you saw her performing it, you really can’t imagine what she was doing while she sang “Broadway Baby.”
 No such problem for me as I was lucky enough to see Follies as a fourteen-year-old at the April 3, 1971 Saturday matinee prior to its Sunday night opening.
 In the review I committed to paper when I came home from the show, I wrote: “Ethel Shutta brings down the house with her one song.”
 Genuine critics wrote the same thing the very next day.

 For those in attendance on this memorable night, among the glittering array of notables who saluted Sondheim, it was the old lady in orthopedic shoes who gets one of the largest ovations of an evening filled with them.
-The bits of business she was doing sends the audience into hysterics.
-I listened to Shutta sing this song over and over for years, trying to recall what she did when I saw her do it the one time I saw Follies, but specifics stayed elusive in my memory.
+The bits of business she did sent the audience into hysterics.
+I have listened to Shutta sing this song over and over for years, trying to recall what she did when I saw her do it the one time I saw Follies, but specifics stayed elusive in my memory.
+That is, until someone put together some rare footage that lovingly finds a way to forge these now ancient remains to her vocals, stolen off the live recording at the Sondheim Tribute.
+It showcases something that can’t be taught anymore, especially with no one alive to pass on the secrets of vaudeville.
+What Shutta does is organic and completely original, especially when she brings it home at the end, joined by Charles Welch, Marcie Stringer and Fifty D’Orsay to finish out the number as the trio of tunes intersect.
+I never tire of watching it and get chills every single time at her finish (just check out the moves on "great, big Broadway show").

-In 1975, while at Purchase College, I was directed in a play by her son, Charles Olsen.
-I can’t recall how in the days before the internet I came to discover his mother was Ethel Shutta, but of course, once I did, I couldn’t help myself from referring to him as “a Broadway Baby’s Baby,” as well as pepper him with questions of his mother’s career, one of which was “Were you at the Sondheim Tribute?”
-And when he smiled and nodded yes, I asked “What the hell was she doing?”
+In 1978, while at Purchase College, I was directed in a play by Shutta's son, Charles Olsen.
+I can’t recall how in the days before the internet I came to discover his mother was Ethel Shutta, but of course, once I did, I couldn’t help myself from referring to him as “a Broadway Baby’s Baby,” as well as pepper him with questions of his mother’s career.
+When I asked him “Were you at the Sondheim Tribute?”, he smiled and nodded yes, I asked “What the hell was she doing?”
 And he smiled and said, “Everything she’d learned her whole career.”

-Ethel Shutta died three years after this performance at the age of seventy-nine.
+Ethel Shutta died three years later at the age of seventy-nine.
 In show biz parlance, she went out on a high.